-You should apply Apogee (27.5% W) when shoot growth is 1 to 3 inches long (usually at king bloom petal fall on most varieties).
+You should apply Apogee (27.5% W) when shoot growth is 1 to 3 inches (usually at king bloom petal fall on most varieties).
 Split applications have been shown to provide longer shoot suppression during the summer.
 When fire blight is a concern, increase the first Apogee application to help control vigor early and reduce the risk of fire blight.

-Apogee is locally systemic, which means that if you spray the tops of trees, Apogee will have an effect only on the tops where it was applied.
+Apogee is locally systemic.
+This means if you spray the tops of trees, Apogee has an effect only on the tops where it was applied.
 This allows growers to use Apogee in problematic areas of trees that need localized control.
-For example, if the bottoms of trees had frost damage that resulted in a low crop load, applying Apogee to the bottoms of trees will control the excessive growth.
+For example, if the bottoms of trees had frost damage that resulted in a low crop load, applying Apogee to the bottoms will control the excessive growth.
 Tree vigor, variety (see table below), crop load, and application timing affect the efficacy of Apogee and the rate needed.